 In fact, my European clients who had both ipDTL and the similar SessionLink Pro were using the latter exclusively over ipDTL.
 They found their SessionLink Pro connections to be better and of higher quality with fewer artifacts, and we could do video playback with it.

-Ease of Use for Remote Voice Over Sessions
+Remote Voice Over Sessions Made Easy

 This brought me back to a core value: providing the right tools for my clients.
 If a client wants to do an ipDTL session and they own a subscription, I can still log into their session.
 But choice isn’t mine as the voice over talent.
 Over the years, I managed to encourage a few corporate clients to try ipDTL; but in general they are not interested.
 Lately, they prefer to use Go To Meeting or Skype for Business because most of these projects require conference calls hosted in an office, not in a production studio.